irontec/ivozprovider/doc/sphinx/brand/billing/billable_calls.rst

     Destination
         External number dialed.

-    Pricing pattern
-        Shows the :ref:`pricing pattern <price_pattern>` used to set the price.

     Duration
         Shows how long the call lasted.

-    Metered (yes/no)
-        Shows if the asynchronous task that sets the price of each call has parsed each call.

     Price
         The cost of the call.

-    Pricing plan
-        Shows the :ref:`Pricing plan <price_plan>` used to set the price.

     Peering contract
         Shows which :ref:`Peering contract <peering_contracts>` was used for